Mayank-2808/Assistive-Technology-Keyboard/README.md

 An interactive on-screen keyboard designed to assist individuals with limited mobility or accessibility needs.
 ATK harnesses text prediction and voice synthesis among other features to simplify and enhance user communication.

-## Video/demo/GIF

-Record a short video (1:40 - 2 minutes maximum) or gif or a simple screen recording or even using PowerPoint with audio or with text, showcasing your work.

 ## Table of Contents

 1. [Demo](#demo)